RivValtin/ffxivguide/telegraphs.md

 Like towers, these are meant to be stood inside.
 Unlike towers, you need more than one person, and typically there is no damage if the right number of people are inside.
 You can tell the number needed by the marks within the circle itself.
 One should light up for each person inside.
 If all are lit up, enough people are inside.

 One variation of this attack, which specifically uses dots, will show chains around the outside of the circle the moment enough people step inside.
-This means that circle is "locked".
+This means that circle is "locked" and it is safe to leave.
 If you fail these ones than the boss will typically summon an additional enemy in that spot.

 ### Damage Down